 This means that if your ad is deemed exceptionally relevant, you can get clicks for as low as one cent, depending on how competitors are bidding.
-If your ads are not exceptionally relevant, you will have to pay a higher minimum bid to make up for the lack of ad relevancy.
+If your ads are irrelevant, you will have to pay a higher minimum bid to make up for the lack of ad relevancy.

 Google has been making their ad system more blackbox-like.
-They stated they may include landing page quality in their ad relevancy scores.
-In other words, we can't know exactly how it works, but they will create a system that optimizes for maximum internal revenue, while delivering value to trusted advertisers, and overcharging irrelevant or noisy advertisers.
+They include things like landing page quality in their ad relevancy scores.
+In other words, we can't know exactly how it works, but they will create a system that optimizes for maximum internal revenue, while delivering value to trusted advertisers, and overcharging irrelevant or noisy low value advertisers.
 If they are vague about their exact ranking criteria, it will be harder for people to game the flaws in their ad system.